oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 intOrString Falsy = "abc"
 ```

-In Haskell, since we can overload the if-then-else construct (with `-XRebindableSyntax`{.haskell}), we can provide the same syntax, while hiding the dependent nature:
+In Haskell, since we can overload the if-then-else construct (with `RebindableSyntax`{.haskell}), we can provide the same syntax, while hiding the dependent nature:

 ```{.haskell .literate}
 ifThenElse :: The Bool c -> (c :~: True -> a) -> (c :~: False -> a) -> a